Graded rings of modular forms

 alias of GradedModularFormElement

-Return the ring of modular forms over the given base ring and the same group as self.
+Return a ring of modular forms over a new base ring of the same congruence subgroup.

 INPUT: